pangenome/odgi/docs/rst/commands/odgi_cover.rst

 DESCRIPTION
 ===========

-The odgi cover(1) command finds a path cover of a variation graph, with a specified number of paths per component.
+The odgi cover command creates a path coverage of a variation graph, with a specified number of paths per component.

 OPTIONS